 Zhejiang College of Construction, Hangzhou P.R. of China (Zhejiang Province)

-Starting fall 2012, approximately 200 Chinese students from Zhejiang College of Construction will begin the Architectural Engineering Associate Technology Degree program at Bates.
-This is a dual degree program; while students are completing the degree requirements at Bates, they will complete required coursework at Zhejiang College of Construction and receive a BA degree in Architectural Design.
+Approximately 200 Chinese students from Zhejiang College of Construction study in the the Architectural Engineering associate degree program at Bates.
+This is a dual degree program; while students are completing the degree requirements at Bates, they complete required coursework at Zhejiang College of Construction and receive a BA degree in Architectural Design.
 Faculty from both colleges participates in an exchange visit.